noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 https://www.researchgate.net/profile/Bo-Larsen/publication/250003488_Effect_of_Fuel_Ethanol_Content_on_Exhaust_Emissions_of_a_Flexible_Fuel_Vehicle/links/0046351e92fff67ecf000000/Effect-of-Fuel-Ethanol-Content-on-Exhaust-Emissions-of-a-Flexible-Fuel-Vehicle.pdf

 The joint study, 'Effect of Fuel Ethanol Content on Exhaust Emissions of a Flexible Fuel Vehicle', conducted by the Transport and Air Quality Unit and Institute for Environment and Sustainability, investigated the differences in emissions of a fuel flexible vehicle.
 A fuel flexible vehicle is a vehicle that is able to properly operate when running on fuels with ethanol content ranging from 0%, to 85% (https://afdc.energy.gov/vehicles/flexible-fuel).
-The study tested 3 types of fuel:
+The study tested 3 types of fuel, ULP, E10, and E85, against multiple load, or driving, cycles
-- Regular Unleaded Petrol (ULP)
-- E10 () ()
-- E85 () ().
-- \